Table of Contents

 If you have 3 or more urinary tract infections each year, your doctor may want you to begin a preventive antibiotic program.
 A small dose of an antibiotic taken every day helps to reduce the number of infections.
 If sexual intercourse seems to cause infections for you, your doctor many suggest taking the antibiotic after intercourse.

 What if my child has UTIs again and again?

 You doctor may want to check to see if an anatomical (physical) problem is causing the UTIs.
 If so, surgery may be needed to fix the problem.
-Some children who have bladder or kidney problems have to take medicine all the time so they won't get another UTI.
-This medicine is taken once a day.
+Some children who have bladder or kidney problems have to take medicine every day so they won’t get another UTI.

 - Do I need any tests, such as urinalysis?